sd1337/adminlte-2-react/README.md

 #### Button

-As mentioned in [`react-bootstrap`](https://react-bootstrap.github.io/components/buttons/), react does not render new elements on new lines thus buttons side by side will be rendered without margin, to counteract that you can wrap your `<Button/>`'s with `<ButtonGroup />`
+As mentioned in [`react-bootstrap`](https://react-bootstrap.github.io/components/buttons/), React does not render new elements on new lines thus buttons side by side will be rendered without margin, to counteract that you can wrap your `<Button/>`'s with `<ButtonGroup />`

 ##### Props